 Was the racial harmony we experienced as children real?

-We are an interracial team of creatives telling the unusual story of Park Forest, IL.
-We set out in 2020 to answer a question posted on Facebook six years earlier: Was the racial harmony children experienced growing up there real?
+We are an interracial team of creatives telling the unusual story of Park Forest, IL: Was the racial harmony children experienced growing up there real?
 The answer we got was complicated.

-We discovered that many Black kids, especially during the 1960s and ’70s, faced racism their white classmates were not aware of.
-And as adults many whites romanticize their roles in a culture they fondly remember as colorblind.
-Our simplistic storyline shifted, and we began to explore how those blemishes affected the experience.
+Some kids, especially during the 1960s and ’70s, faced racism their white classmates were not aware of.
+But many, including numerous Black students, remember a childhood they described as utopian — despite racist incidents.
+Our simplistic storyline shifted, and we began to explore how this paradox affected their overall experience.

-In the end, we discovered a compelling story arc that answered the question more deeply.
+After 75 interviews, we discovered a compelling story arc that answered the question more deeply.
 Starting around 1972, Park Forest children — Black, white, Latino and Asian — experienced race relations in a way they have found virtually nowhere else.
-By the mid-1980s, interracial dating and socializing became commonplace.
-Two Black students referred to Park Forest as "utopia" in their college application essays.
+This so-called “utopia” peaked in about 1986.

 How it happened was another story.
-In 1959, the town adopted the formal policy of “not recruiting” Black people but protecting their rights to move into Park Forest and live safely.
-Leaders kept a list of the address of every Black family and began a practice that attempted to steer buyers in order to keep neighborhoods integrated.
-These sometimes dubious, other times ethically questionable policies resulted in the social magic that left its mark on those children.
+In 1959, the town adopted the formal policy of protecting the rights of Black people to move into Park Forest and live safely.
+Leaders eventually kept a map of the races of every homeowner and used the map to ask real estate agents to steer buyers to keep neighborhoods integrated — a practice ultimately upheld by the U.S. Supreme Court.